Morteza-saghi/Linux/110-Stopping the System.md

 ### Specify a Delay

-Specify a delay (in seconds) before powering off.
+schedule a delay and broadcast a message to all logged-in users

 ```
 shutdown -h +min "the message."
-just like this:
+Like:
 shutdown -h +10 "This server will go down in 10 minutes."
 ```